lionel75013/sabrMC/README.md

 The implementation I have provided, tries to vectorize the problem as much as possible, but some amount of iteration is required when dealing with the conditional application of the QE scheme or direct inversion.
 It also does not implement the so-called "Enhanced direct inversion procedure" of formula (3.12).
 I leave this for a later time.

+Any comments or insight on the code is very welcome.

 References
 ----------